cosmos271828/The-Power-of-Cooperation/README.md

 Dive deeper into the complexities of game theory and the emergence of cooperation!

+## New Strategies
+Motivated by tit-for-tat's underwhelming performance in noisy environments, two new strategies "advanced-tit-for-tat" and "delayed-tit-for-two-tats." were designed.

+"advanced-tit-for-tat": it plays like tit-for-tat except it will forgive retaliatory defections.
+"delayed-tit-for-two-tats": it plays like tit-for-tat for the first n rounds, then it plays like tit-for-two-tats for the rest of rounds.

 ## License

 This project is licensed under the Eclipse Public License 2.0 - see the [LICENSE](LICENSE) file for details.